 On Hatef Ave. after the gas station, turning on the left and passing through Golbahar Street, two hundred meters farther on the right on Moshir Street adjacent to a public bathhouse, the façade of Vasigh house appears, which is in a very poor state (2003).
 But after entering, one finds an attractive inner area.
 It covers an area of 1600 square meters with 1200 square meters of built area.
-In the yard, all around the cornices, the inscribed date is 1705 A.D., and several different spectacular rooms and public areas arranged.
-Although the house dates back to the Safavid era, some sections annexed in Qajar time.
+In the yard, all around the cornices, the inscribed date is 1705 A.D., and several different spectacular rooms and public areas are arranged.
+Although the house dates back to the Safavid era, some sections were annexed in Qajar time.
 For example, on the southwestern corner, there is a mirror-worked chamber, as well as on the northern part, an alcove with fully-rich plasterwork of the Qajar period, and meanwhile, on the western part, many magnificent chambers of the Safavid era located.
 In one of the reception halls, there is a very large latticed window studded with stained glass, with a total area of 40 square meters.
 One of the characteristics of the house is that all the ceilings were designed flat, and it may be one of the reasons that the experts counted it as a Qajar house.
 In some parts, like the vestibule, the height of the ceiling is about 11 meters.
 It is the only typical old house in Esfahan decorated with European wallpaper from the 19th century made of paper and cotton texture as if they were imported from France.
 It has been restored and owned by the Office of Esfahan Cultural Heritage.
 To visit there, one may need to get written permission from the Office.

 On the western side of Chahar Bagh-e-

-One of the most striking differences, comparing with the other old existing houses in Esfahan, is its fantastic coverage of plasterwork on the walls of the courtyard with a protective layer made of natural oil, which was locally produced called; Mandab to make it resistant against rainfall or humidity, but in recent years a kind of chemical oil Primal Paraloide is used instead.
+One of the most striking differences, compared with the other old existing houses in Esfahan, is its fantastic coverage of plasterwork on the walls of the courtyard with a protective layer made of natural oil, which was locally produced called; Mandab to make it resistant against rainfall or humidity, but in recent years a kind of chemical oil Primal Paraloide is used instead.

 Another characteristic of the house is the remarkable latticework on its elegant doors and sash windows.
 In the alcove, there is a full-scale paisley design that forms the layout of a door and can be counted as a unique item.
 In the basement just below the alcove, another method employed in the structural arrangement of extraordinarily thin ribs (about 5 centimeters thick) with considerable depth to minimize the consumption of building materials (baked bricks), but enough resistance provided, to tolerate the dead load of the Wooden floor of the alcove and its movable loads (persons and furniture)